-- 1) Students can prepare for the class a 5-10 minute demonstration of a psychological phenomenon that fits within the topics of discussion in the course.
-These demos can be either high-tech (e.g., computer programs, edited videos, etc.) or decidedly low-tech (e.g., using only navel lint, an ice cube and duct tape), and they must be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials. - 2) Students can prepare a 5-10 minute presentation on a recent news item (i.e., one reported during the term) related to the topics discussed in the course.
-For optimal success in this type of presentation, you must do more than simply relate the information that was presented in the newspaper article or news program this may involve a web search to find pictures/video to accompany your presentation, a dig in the scientific literature to find relevant details and hard data, etc. These presentations must also be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials.
+1) Students can prepare for the class a 5-10 minute demonstration of a psychological phenomenon that fits within the topics of discussion in the course.
+These demos can be either high-tech (e.g., computer programs, edited videos, etc.) or decidedly low-tech (e.g., using only navel lint, an ice cube and duct tape), and they must be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials.
+A good source of inspiration for this type of extra credit presentation is the book Mind Hacks (http://0-proquest.safaribooksonline.com.janus.uoregon.edu/0596007795).

+2) Students can prepare a 5-10 minute presentation on a recent news item (i.e., one reported during the term) related to the topics discussed in the course.
+For optimal success in this type of presentation, you must do more than simply relate the information that was presented in the newspaper article or news program - this may involve a web search to find pictures/video to accompany your presentation, a dig in the scientific literature to find relevant details and hard data, etc. These presentations must also be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials.

 The value of extra credit will range between 0 and 5 points to be added to your final grade, determined according to four criteria as assessed by the instructor: 1) the presentation's effectiveness at demonstrating the desired phenomenon or news item; 2) the creativity of the presentation; 3) the quality of the one-page description; and 4) the amount of work that was required in creating the presentation (e.g., writing a computer program to demonstrate the performance effects of divided attention will be worth much more than simply reading a newspaper article on the hazards of using a cell phone while driving).
 Two or more students can work as a team to devise a presentation, with the total amount of extra credit evenly divided between the team members.
-Those wishing to create a presentation should confer with the instructor before beginning - if two or more students have the same idea for a presentation, the one that informs me first (in person, by phone, or by email) will have exclusive rights to the idea.
+Those wishing to create a presentation, the one that informs me first (in person, by phone, or by email) will have exclusive rights to the idea.
 The instructor reserves the right to deny any request to do an extra credit presentation if the request is made too late in the term (lecture time invariably becomes tighter as the term progresses).